elightup/auto-listings/readme.txt

 == Changelog ==

+= 2.6.14 - 2024-11-18 =
+Fix issue with saving states

 = 2.6.13 - 2024-09-30 =
-- Fix warning for PHP 8.3
+Fix warning for PHP 8.3

 = 2.6.12 - 2024-09-17 =
-- Use full size for images in the gallery
+Use full size for images in the gallery

 = 2.6.11 - 2024-05-08 =
-- Fix archive page title
+Fix archive page title

 = 2.6.10 - 2024-04-12 =
 - Add options for slider: auto start and slider speed
 - Fix counters not updated when deleting an enquiry

 = 2.6.9 - 2024-04-08 =
-- Do not auto start the slider for listings
+Do not auto start the slider for listings

 = 2.6.8 - 2024-03-22 =
 - Fix PHP 8 errors